kmboyle/cloud-continous/README.md

 # Cloud Computing Project
 This project is setup with integrations between GitHub and Google Cloud Build.
 This project also uses CircleCi for test validation.
+There are two branches: production and dev.
 # GcloudAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.